ga-curriculum/men-stack-error-handling/server-side-error-handling/README.md

 Let's see an example of custom error handling at work.

-Imagine a scenario where a user fills out a form, but accidentally submits it with a `name` field that contains only blank spaces.
+Imagine a scenario where a user fills out a form but accidentally submits it with a `name` field that contains only blank spaces.
 While technically not empty, we should consider this invalid input.
 However, this kind of input does not trigger a validation error based on our current schema, which only checks for the existence of a value, not its content.

 Here is how we could modify our code to handle this edge case: